Ridiculously Easy Ways to Make Your Artificial Christmas Tree Look Fuller

 In my living room, my holiday tree has a layer of very large Christmas balls that I hang on the tree first back inside the depths of the pine needles covering the thin tree trunk giving the branch tips even more contrast.

-5. Add Floral Picks
+5. Add Floral Picks to Christmas Tree Branches

-6. When in Doubt, Let it Snow
+6. When in Doubt, Let it Snow!

-Adding snow to your tree can also make it look much fuller as well.
+Adding snow to your artificial Christmas tree can also make it look much fuller as well.
 It doesn’t have to be a full flocking on the Christmas tree, but strategic placement of the white wintery look.

-7. Reflective Ornaments to the Rescue
+7. Reflective Ornaments to the Rescue of Fake Tree Decor

-8. Big Bows Make a Big Impact
+8. Big Bows Make a Big Impact on Christmas Tree Decor

 You can also make your tree look fuller by placing bows in the sparse spots depending on the look of your Christmas decorations.
 I also like using several different sizes and colors of bows adding to the visual depth.

-9. Cover the Bottom of the Tree
+9. Cover the Artificial Christmas Tree Trunk

 Even before Santa delivers the Christmas presents, you want this area fully covered!